dbasrai/class/src/basics.md

 # Basics

 This contains a number of useful pages.
-Here's a short description